Devolutions/devolutions-gateway/README.md

 - `DelegationPrivateKeyFile`: path to the delegation private key (used to decipher sensitive data from tokens),

+- `TlsCertificateSource`: source for the TLS certificate.
+Possible values are `External` (default) and `System`,

+- `TlsCertificateSubjectName`: subject name of the certificate to use for TLS when using system source,

+- `TlsCertificateStoreName`: name of the System Certificate Store to use for TLS,

+- `TlsCertificateStoreLocation`: location of the System Certificate Store to use for TLS,

 - `TlsCertificateFile`: path to the certificate to use for TLS,

 - `TlsPrivateKeyFile`: path to the private key to use for TLS,